slcs-jsc/mptrac/docs/manual/apps/atm_dist.md

 * param: the deviation parameters to be calculated, for example `absdev`.
 * atm1a and atm1b: the trajectory files that should be compared

+The simulation time is inferred from the input atmospheric filenames.
+For time-stamped particle files, the expected filename pattern is `..._YYYY_MM_DD_HH_MM_SS.tab` or the corresponding binary/netCDF variant.

 Statistical parameters that can be calculated are:

 * mean